-Learn how to use voicemail.
-T-Mobile voicemail lets you easily retrieve and manage your voice messages, and it's included with your T-Mobile plan.
-Once voicemail is set up, callers can leave a message at any time — whether your phone is in use or turned off — so you’ll never miss an important message.
+Voicemail lets you easily retrieve and manage your voice messages, and it's included with your T-Mobile plan.
+Once voicemail is set up, callers can leave a message at any time—whether your phone is in use or turned off—so you'll never miss an important message.
 See the how-tos below, or you can download the voicemail menu options attachment.

-To check your voicemail messages, press and hold the 1 from your phone's dialpad to call and connect to voicemail.
-To check your voicemail messages on My T-Mobile, follow the steps here: How to use voicemail on My T-Mobile.
+To check your voicemail messages, press and hold the 1 on your phone's dialpad to call and connect to voicemail.

 By default, you won't be asked for your password when checking your voicemail from your phone.
 If you have your outgoing caller ID blocked, you'll be required to enter your password when you call your voicemail from your phone.
 This is for the security of your account, since the voicemail system doesn't recognize your mobile number when it's blocked.
 T-Mobile recommends that you turn on your voicemail password for added security.